 Time Frame

-Time to Clinical Worsening up to End-of double-blind-treatment (EODBT) Period
+Time to First Clinical Event Committee (CEC) Confirmed Clinical Worsening up to End-of Double-blind-treatment (EODBT) Period

-Number of Participants with Improvement in WHO Functional Class (WHO FC) From Baseline to Week 28
+Number of Participants With Improvement in World Health Organization Functional Class (WHO FC) From Baseline to Week 28

-Improvement in WHO FC from baseline to Week 28 will be calculated for each participant.
-WHO FC test is used to assess disease severity.
-Four functional classes (FC) are defined from FC I (no limitation of physical activity) to FC IV (inability to carry out any physical activity without symptoms).
-Improvement is considered when a participant changes from a higher class to a lower class.
+Number of participants with improvement in WHO FC from baseline to Week 28 were reported.
+Improvement (decrease) in WHO FC from baseline to Week 28 was calculated for each participant.
+WHO FC test was used to assess disease severity.
+Four functional classes (FC) were defined from FC I (no limitation of physical activity) to FC IV (inability to carry out any physical activity without symptoms).
+For the analysis purpose, these WHO FC class values were transformed to a scale with scores ranged from 1 to 4; where a score of 1 corresponded to WHO FC Class I and a score of 4 corresponded to WHO FC Class IV.
+The higher scores indicate greater symptom severity or worse impact.
+Improvement was considered when a participant changed from a higher class to a lower class.

-Change From Baseline to Week 28 in Pulmonary Arterial Hypertension - Symptoms Based on (PAH-SYMPACT) - Cardiopulmonary Symptom Domain Score
+Change From Baseline to Week 28 in Pulmonary Arterial Hypertension - Symptoms and Impact (PAH-SYMPACT) - Cardiopulmonary Symptom Domain Score

-Change from baseline to Week 28 in Euro Quality of life-5-Dimension-5-Level (EQ-5D-5L) Utility Score
+Change From Baseline to Week 28 in Euro Quality of Life-5-Dimension-5-Level (EQ-5D-5L) Utility Score and Visual Analog Scale (VAS) Score

 Change From Baseline to Week 28 in Accelerometer-assessed Proportion of Time Spent in Moderate to Vigorous Physical Activity